-Once you have the ideal moniker, you should refer to the parrot by that name often.
-This should be:
+Once you have the perfect moniker, refer to the parrot by that name in these situations:

-You should also encourage any visitors or roommates to do the same.
-This will help the bird realize that the sound isn’t just any name – but its own name.
+Encourage visitors to do the same, which will help the parrot realize that the sound is its name.

-When your parrot responds to its name, offer it a treat.
-This teaches the bird to associate that name with good things.
-Additionally, it lets your parrot know that the word you’re saying means you’re talking to it.
+When a parrot responds to its name, offer it a treat because it teaches them to associate that name with good things.
+Additionally, it lets the parrot know that the word means you’re talking to it.

-For better results, you can break these down into specific training sessions.
+For better results, break these down into specific training sessions.
 Be sure to repeat the name-and-treat process for 15 minutes at a time.

-Keep doing these 15-minute treat sessions, 3 or 4 times per day, until the bird responds every time.
-This may take a few weeks.
+Keep repeating these 15-minute treat sessions 3-4 times per day until the parrot responds every time.
+This process is likely to take several weeks.

-If the parrot responds every time, then congratulations.
-It’s learned its name, and you can move on to teaching it other skills using this same process.
+If the parrot responds every time, it’s learned its name.
+Then, you can move on to teaching them tricks using this same process.

 Finding the Right Name for Your Parrot

-Choosing a name that best fits your parrot is not an easy task.
-You have to take into account a bird’s:
+Choosing a name that best fits the parrot isn’t an easy task.
+You have to take into account a parrot’s:

-Once you’ve narrowed that down, you should also consider:
+Once you’ve narrowed that down, consider the following:

-- If the name will eventually be shortened to a nickname (as doing so might confuse the bird).
+- If the name is likely to be shortened to a nickname (which could confuse a parrot).

-Finding the right name can feel like a chore in itself.
-Luckily, the male and female names above should help you find the best name for a pet parrot.
+Finding the right name can be an involved process.
+However, the male and female names listed above will enable you to find the best name for a pet parrot.